bkesterJP/content-ops-starter-jp2/content/pages/index.md

         subtitle: IoT
         text: >
           SaaS & wireless sensors to know when concrete is cured.
-Used by 20 of the largest global general contractors and ultimately acquired by HILTI.
+Used by 20 of the largest global general contractors.

+          Acquired by HILTI.
         image:
           type: ImageBlock
           url: /images/CS.png